d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

         return self.init_state(batch_size, self.num_hiddens)
 ```

-Let us do a sanity check whether inputs and outputs have the correct dimensions, e.g., to ensure that the dimensionality of the hidden state has not changed.
+Let us check whether the outputs have the correct shapes, e.g., to ensure that the dimensionality of the hidden state remains unchanged.

 ```{.python .input}
 #@tab mxnet